 Goldstein was hired in June of 2013 as head softball coach at WPI.
-Goldstein spent the previous three seasons at regional power Amherst College, including serving as the interim head coach during the 2013 campaign.
+Goldstein spent the previous three seasons at Amherst College, including serving as the interim head coach during the 2013 campaign.
 Goldstein guided the Lord Jeffs to a 24-12 record in 2013 with the 24 wins representing the second highest victory total in the last 15 years.
 Known for her hitting prowess at UMass Amherst, Goldstein’s Amherst squad hit .344, an improvement of 80 points since her first season in 2011 as an assistant, and ranking in the top 25 among all Division programs.

 Prior to her coaching, Goldstein was an All-America at Division I UMass, leading the Minutewomen to four straight Atlantic 10 championships and NCAA Tournaments, including a Super Regional appearance in 2006.

 Goldstein, NH state Gatorade Player of the Year in 2005, who hails from Windham, NH, was a highly decorated softball student-athlete at UMass.
 She was the first player in conference history to be named both Player and Rookie of the Year in the same season.
 Goldstein was a three-time All-Region selection and a 2006 All-American.
-A fixture at third base for the Minutewomen - started in all 217 of her team’s games -Goldstein posted a .341 career batting average while belting 28 home runs and a registering a program-record 156 RBI.
+A fixture at third base for the Minutewomen - starting in all 217 of her team’s games -Goldstein posted a .341 career batting average while belting 28 home runs and a registering a program-record 156 RBI.